Great Crosby Catholic Primary 01519248661 firstname.lastname@example.org

-Great Crosby also has Teaching School designation and works closely in partnership with other schools in Sefton and Liverpool to share good practice and ensure that we stay at the forefront of educational development.
+Great Crosby works closely in partnership with other schools in Sefton and Liverpool to share good practice and ensure that we stay at the forefront of educational development.

 We are also a member of the Archdiocese of Liverpool Primary School Improvement Trust.

 On Mon 11th, we will be collecting for the South Sefton Foodbank.
 Children can come to school in non-uniform clothes in return for bringing an item for the foodbank.
 The foodbanks are particularly in need of biscuits, pasta sauces, tinned tomatoes, juice/squash, soup and any Christmas treats.